Take the Wheel: Proven Strategies to Train Smarter, Run Faster, and Stay Injury‑Free

 3. When you’re fresh, it inserts a progressive speed session.

-The beauty is that the plan answers you, not the other way round.
+The plan answers you, not the other way around.

 Real-time feedback: the voice in your ear

-Imagine you’re on a hill and your legs scream “slow!” but your watch whispers “stay in Zone 2”.
-That split‑second cue helps you stay disciplined, especially when the brain wants to quit.
-Studies on auditory cueing (e.g., Psychology of Sport and Exercise, 2019) show that runners who receive real‑time pace prompts improve interval consistency by 15 %.
+Picture yourself on a hill as your legs plead “slow!” but your watch whispers “stay in Zone 2”.
+That moment of guidance steadies your discipline, especially when your mind is ready to surrender.
+Research on auditory cueing (Psychology of Sport and Exercise, 2019) shows that runners who receive real-time pace prompts improve interval consistency by 15%.

 • Set a spoken cue on your phone or watch that announces when you cross a pre-set pace threshold.